 While our hedging policies are designed to minimize commodity risk, some degree of exposure to unforeseen fluctuations in market conditions remains.
 For example, we change our hedged position daily in response to movements in our inventory.
-Any difference between the estimated future sales from inventory and actual sales will create a mismatch between the amount of inventory and the hedges against that inventory, and thus change the commodity risk position that the Partnership is trying to maintain.
+Any difference between the estimated future sales from inventory and actual sales will create a mismatch between the amount of inventory and the hedges against that inventory, and thus change the commodity risk position that we are trying to maintain.
 Also, significant increases in the costs of the products we sell can materially increase our costs to carry inventory.
 We use our credit facility as our primary source of financing to carry inventory and may be limited on the amounts we can borrow to carry inventory.
-Basis risk describes the inherent market price risk created when a commodity of certain grade or location is purchased, sold or exchanged as compared to a purchase, sale or exchange of a like commodity at a different time or place.
-Transportation costs and timing differentials are components of basis risk.
-For example, we use the NYMEX to hedge our commodity risk with respect to pricing of energy products traded on the NYMEX.
+Basis risk describes the inherent market price risk created when a commodity of certain grade or location is purchased, sold or exchanged as compared to a purchase, sale or exchange of a like commodity risk with respect to pricing of energy products traded on the NYMEX.
 Physical deliveries under NYMEX contracts are made in New York Harbor.
 To the extent we take deliveries in other ports, such as Boston Harbor, we may have basis risk.
-In a backward market (when prices for future deliveries are lower than current prices), basis risk is created with respect to timing.
+In a backward market (when prices for future deliveries are lower than current prices), basis risk is created with respect to to itiming.
 In these instances, physical inventory generally loses value as basis declines over time.
 Basis risk cannot be entirely eliminated, and basis exposure, particularly in backward or other adverse market conditions, can adversely affect our financial condition, results of operations and cash available for distribution to our unitholders.